kw-geo-vis/kw-geo-vis.github.io/README.md

 <img src="https://kw-geo-vis.github.io/imgs/data.gif" width="300" alt="KEYvis core functionality"/>

+Extra data files (in the format of the provided files) can be loaded on to the map for visualisation using the upload button in the bottom right of the map.
+Extra files are parsed locally on the client and are not currently saved for future visits to the application.

 Additionally, data overlays for BGS data sources displaying Bedrock, Superficial Deposits and Artificial ground can be toggled on and off and the associated data record accessed.

 <img src="https://kw-geo-vis.github.io/imgs/extra-data.gif" width="300" alt="KEYvis additional functionality"/>